agroce/rb_tree_demo/blogpost.md

 for varying the input values used in tests.
-There are lots of [tools](https://hypothesis.works/) for random testing, including my own [TSTL](https://github.com/agroce/tstl), but few sophisticated ones target C/C++, and none that I can think of let you use any test generation method other than their own built-in random tester.
+There are lots of [tools](https://hypothesis.works/) for random testing, including my own [TSTL](https://github.com/agroce/tstl), but few sophisticated ones target C/C++, and none that we are aware of let you use any test generation method other than their own built-in random tester.
 That's what we want:  GoogleTest, but with the ability to use libFuzzer, AFL, [HonggFuzz](https://github.com/google/honggfuzz), or what you will to generate data.